We hope you enjoy the process of making your perfect cup of tea.

 Don’t forget that these tips can be applied to other beverages – coffee, hot cocoa mixes, etc.

 A PROPER CUP OF TEA

-As a certified Tea Sommelier, I’ve learned that when it comes to making a proper cup of tea, it’s all in the details.
+As a certified Tea Sommelier, I’ve learned that it’s all in the details when it comes to making a proper cup of tea.

-This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you purchase through a link.
+This post contains affiliate links, which means I may receive a small commission at no cost if you purchase through a link.